 After cycling the Resurrection Trail you will be tired and will need to have advance lodging set up in Hope.
 One place to inquire is Discovery Cabins.

 The next day you can cycle up the steep hill to the Hope cutoff and the Seward Highway, or first raft Six Mile Creek.
-The two companies that raft the Creek are Chugach Outdoor Center and Nova.
-It costs $165 for all three canyons and it is worth it.
-It's also a great way to take a break from the biking and work some different muscles.
-When inquiring with these outfitters ask if after the rafting they will give you a lift in one of their trucks to the top of the hill and the Seward Highway.
+The two companies that raft the Creek are Chugach Outdoor Center and Nova River Runners.
+It costs between $105 and $155.
+It is a great way to take a break from the biking and work some different muscles.
+When inquiring with these outfitters ask if after the rafting they will give you a lift in one of their trucks to the top of the hill where the Hope Highway intersects the Seward Highway.
 Whichever one will do that would be a good one to book with.
-(Also ask where the meeting point is for the raft trip because if you have to bike up the hill from Hope to it then that would be something to avoid.)
+Also ask where the meeting point is for the raft trip start because if you have to bike up the hill from Hope then that would be a drag.

 Hope to Girdwood